 Days 4 and 5 were reserved for role-specific training that was different for Clinical Laboratory Services and Clinical Development Services.
 This role-specific training was to be delivered through eLearning that the learners could complete at their own pace.
 In addition, the new hires were also to undergo online training on Clinical Data Management on writing effective queries and using software tools to track status and manage discrepancies.
 The total training for days 4 and 5 came to around 10 hours of ILT and 6 45-minute eLearning courses.

 The blended approach for onboarding training leverages the best of classroom training and online resources.
 CommLab India needed to develop instructor-led training material for onsite classroom training (PowerPoint presentations, facilitator guides, and participant manuals), standalone eLearning modules, videos, job-aids, and worksheets.
 The team that worked on the project included a dedicated project manager, 12 instructional designers, 1 visual designer, and 3 courseware developers.

-Each ILT session included an icebreaker that ensured new hires got to interact with their peers.
+Each classroom session included an icebreaker that ensured new hires got the opportunity to interact with their peers.
 Short group activities made use of flipcharts and handouts to involve all participants.

-E-learning delivered role-specific training on tools required to be used by Clinical Data Management professionals.
-These courses used ‘watch-try-do’ simulations taking learners through the steps of using the tool and giving them a chance to practice working on the tool in a risk-free environment in the course.
+The eLearning courses were designed to deliver role-specific training on the tools required to be used by Clinical Data Management professionals.
+These courses used ‘Watch-Try-Do’ simulations to take learners through the steps of using the tool and giving them a chance to practice working on the tool in a risk-free environment in the course.
 The courses were developed in Articulate Storyline.